opensearch-project/documentation-website/_dashboards/install/index.md

 # Install and configure OpenSearch Dashboards

-OpenSearch Dashboards has two installation options at this time: Docker images and tarballs.
+OpenSearch Dashboards has three installation options at this time: Docker images, tarballs, and Helm charts.